ska-sa/spead2/doc/py-recv.rst

       :param pool: New memory pool
       :type pool: :py:class:`spead2.MemoryPool`

+   .. py:method:: set_memcpy(id)

+      Set the method used to copy data from the network to the heap.
+The default is :py:const:`MEMCPY_STD`.
+This can be changed to :py:const:`MEMCPY_NONTEMPORAL`, which writes to the destination with a non-temporal cache hint (if SSE2 is enabled at compile time).
+This can improve performance with large heaps if the data is not going to be used immediately, by reducing cache pollution.
+Be careful when benchmarking: receiving heaps will generally appear faster, but it can slow down subsequent processing of the heap because it will not be cached.

+      :param id: Identifier for the copy function
+      :type id: {:py:const:`MEMCPY_STD`, :py:const:`MEMCPY_NONTEMPORAL`}

    .. py:method:: add_buffer_reader(buffer)

       Feed data from an object implementing the buffer protocol.